BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 "Then make the river a home for the ones who like it warm," Old Pine said.
 "Shade the banks with trees, so the sun's hand is softer.
 Feed the roots instead of the fires.
 And if the river still changes, then we will change with it.
 What does not change is that the river is our kin."

-The villagers grumbled—this sounded too small, too slow.
+The villagers grumbled---this sounded too small, too slow.
 But a few began planting trees, weaving reeds along the banks, and leaving the warm-water fish in peace.

 Years later, the river was not what it once was, but it was alive in a new way.
 Those who had learned from Old Pine drank its water with joy.